tdhc153/starmast/README.md

 -   `styles.css` is a file that contains styles for the website.
 This is empty, and should be edited with admin permission only.

 -   Any files in the `webexfiles` directory should be left well alone.

+## Any questions?

+Raise as an Issue or post in Discussions. :)

+## Version control

+- v1.0 (initial readme commit, 18/05)